nats-io/nats.deno/legacy_jetstream.md

 ### Processing Messages

-Starting with nats-base-client (NBC) 1.14.0, a new API for consuming and processing messages in JetStream is available in the JavaScript clients.
-The new API is currently provided as a _preview_, and will deprecate previous JetStream subscribe APIs as [_legacy_](./legacy_jetstream.md).
-It is encouraged to start experimenting with the new APIs as soon as possible.

-The new API:

-- Streamlines consumer creation/updates only happen on JSM APIs (or via ordered consumer operations)
-- Consuming messages requires a consumer to already exist
-- Adopts a "pull" consumer for all consumer operations, however messages are presented to the client as if they were a "push" consumer.
--

 Messages are processed by subscriptions to the stream.
 The JavaScript client provides several ways a consumer can read its messages from a stream.